Dezen-freedom-block-by-block/smartdrive/README.md

 Validators play a crucial role in maintaining the integrity and security of the SmartDrive storage network.
 Their responsibilities include:

 - Distributing Information: Ensuring data is distributed evenly and securely among miners to prevent single points of failure.
 Validators manage the distribution process to maintain redundancy and reliability.
-- Validating Data: Checking the integrity and availability of stored data by validating sub-chunks across miners.
+- Validating Data: Checking the integrity and availability of stored data by validating chunks across miners.
 This ensures that the data remains consistent and uncorrupted throughout the network.
 - Ensuring Availability: Continuously monitoring the network to ensure that data is always accessible and retrievable.
 Validators perform regular checks to guarantee that all stored data is available for retrieval when needed.
 - Incentivizing Miners: Providing rewards to miners based on their performance in storing and maintaining data integrity.
 Validators assess miners' contributions and distribute rewards accordingly, encouraging high standards of reliability and performance.